History of South Yorkshire CANN

 At a meeting in 2018, further to the successful expansion of the Network within Leeds, it was agreed that a programme to expand the reach of the Network to include all five authorities comprising West Yorkshire, would be implemented.
 To this end, a request was issued to all members to establish the operational cover of each organisation, i.e. whether they had a presence in Bradford, Calderdale, Kirklees and Wakefield as well as Leeds.
 The distribution has now been confirmed, and the next step is to identify the local organisations from the relevant local contacts in each authority, which are smaller and less visible outside of their own specific area.
 We have negotiated some funding to pay for developments to the website over the next three years, with the ‘infilling’ of the smaller organisations taking place during the coming months as an ongoing process, enabling the full West Yorkshire CANN to be properly launched in 2019.

-As a separate initiative, with the support of Irwin Mitchell, South Yorkshire CANN was launched in late 2017, based in Sheffield.
+As a separate initiative, with the support of Irwin Mitchell, South Yorkshire CANN was launched in late 2017 and North East CANN in 2022.

 Purpose of South Yorkshire CANN